GOP ready to block elections bill in Senate showdown

 The White House didn’t give its full support to the Manchin alternative.
 But Psaki said the president “is appreciative of the efforts by Sen. Manchin and others to continue to make progress on voting rights, which he feels is a huge priority.”

-Ensuing the bill's passage is taking on fresh urgency as former President Donald Trump continues to challenge the outcome of the 2020 election, and is urging on the new laws in the Republican-led states.
+The bill is taking on fresh urgency as former President Donald Trump continues to challenge the outcome of the 2020 election and is urging the new laws in Republican-led states.

-State officials who certified the results of the 2020 election have dismissed Trump’s false claims of voter fraud, and judges across the country have dismissed multiple lawsuits filed by Trump and his allies.
-Trump’s own attorney general said at the time there was no evidence of widespread fraud that would change the outcome.
+State officials who certified the results of the 2020 election have dismissed Trump’s claims of voter fraud, and judges across the country have dismissed multiple lawsuits filed by Trump and his allies.
+Trump’s own attorney general said there was no evidence of widespread fraud that would change the outcome.

 As the Senate action churns, more changes could be coming to the bill.